 Who Was Ida Tarbell?

 Ida Tarbell was an American journalist born on November 5, 1857, in Erie County, Pennsylvania.
 She was the only woman in her graduating class at Allegheny College in 1880.
 The McClure’s magazine journalist was an investigative reporting pioneer; Tarbell exposed unfair practices of the Standard Oil Company, leading to a U.S. Supreme Court decision to break its monopoly.
-The author of an array of acclaimed works, she died on January 6, 1944.

 'The History of the Standard Oil Company'